juliewang617/gmail-to-calendar/README.md

 For its next steps, I am planning to build the frontend with React.
 It will seamlessly call the backend API to configure logic.
 With the click of a button, the application will search your emails and suggest events to add.
 The user can then accept or reject each event.
 If accepted, the event will be added to the user’s calendar.
 The user can also edit information about the event in the UI before adding it.

 Through this project, I was able to identify a real-life nuisance and build a solution for it.
-I gained experience in crafting a RESTful API with Node and express, and used my strong skills in React to build a user-friendly frontend.
+I gained experience in crafting a RESTful API with Node and Express.
 I also learned how to integrate Google’s Developer APIs—OAuth 2.0, Gmail, Calendar, and Gemini.